Dublin, Ireland Self-Guided Walking Tour JetSettingFools.com

 #10 Dame Street Dublin and The Olympia Theater

-The next stop is Dame Street, a major thoroughfare through the heart of Dublin City Centre.
+The next stop is Dame Street, a major thoroughfare in the heart of Dublin City Centre.
 Lined with a mishmash of architectural styles, it’s home to numerous restaurants and shops.

 #11 Dublin City Hall

-Built as the Royal Exchange in the mid-1800s, the building was transferred to the city government and renamed Dublin City Hall in 1850.
+Built as the Royal Exchange in the mid-1800s, this building was transferred to the city government and renamed Dublin City Hall in 1850.

 #12 Dublin Castle

-Next up on our Dublin historic walking tour is the grand Dublin Castle.
-Built between 1208 and 1220, it was the residence of viceroys.
+Next up is the grand Dublin Castle.
+Built between 1208 and 1220, it was once the residence of viceroys.

-Although now used as a conference center and event complex, the buildings of Dublin Castle represent some of the oldest architecture in the city.
-It also remains one of the top tourist attractions in Dublin.
+Although now used as a conference center and event complex, the buildings represent some of the oldest architecture in the city.

 #13 Christ Church Cathedral of Dublin

-The next stop on our tour is the Christ Church Cathedral dates to Medieval times.
-Built around 1030 – making it older than St. Patrick’s – it’s one of the best places to visit in Dublin for a history lesson.
+Built around 1030 – making it older than St. Patrick’s – the medieval Christ Church Cathedral is one of the best places to visit in Dublin for a history lesson.

 #14 John’s Lane Church